AAPP 2025 Outcomes Grant Award

 Application Deadline: October 1, 2025

-A question and answer session will be held in July 2025.
+A question and answer session was held in July 2025.

 Poor statistical design and analysis is a common reason for rejection of research manuscripts by peer reviewed journals.
 Similarly, the validity of study results is often questioned because of poor statistical design and analysis.
 Statisticians commonly state that when they are contacted after a study is completed for consultation that it is challenging to produce meaningful results because of poor study design.
 The projects to be funded are multi-site studies, which causes the design and analysis to become more challenging.
 For these reasons, organizations funding larger grants frequently require that a statistician be involved from the beginning of a funded study.
 If you do not have a statistician in your organization, consider reaching out to colleagues at a university who may be able to assist with connecting you with a statistician.
 Commercial statisticians are also available, and these organizations can be identified with an internet search.
 Statistician fees are allowed in the study budget, so please make sure that you appropriately budget for this expense.